chorhatarahuduketuri/MachineLearningProjects/Kaggle/secondAttempt/titanic/README.md

 There will be 2 datasets, one called training_data_0 and one called training_data_mean. training_data_0 will have its age NaNs substituted with 0s, training_data_mean will have its age NaNs substituted with the mean of the non-NaN values of the age feature. \
 Testing data will have to be prepared in the same way.
 I checked and the training_age_mean is 29.699, while the test_age_mean is 30.273. \
 Now that the data is prepared, lets move on to step 4.

+### Step Four
+'Consider what models might be appropriate to train on the datasets, as well as understand which sorts of algorithms will work and which will not.
+Feature engineering should also be undertaken at this stage, in the case of any selected model that would benefit from or require it.'

+By default, I will mean normalise my datasets. \
+From previous work, I am interested in using linear regression (because it will give the best results), and neural networks (because they're cool). \
+I'm also interested in 2nd order polynomial feature engineering.

+I've split each of the training sets into training/validation sets using `sklearn.model_selection.test_train_split`, so that I can check the effectiveness of each approach. \
+I'm also mean normalising the training data, then creating 2nd order polynomials from the _original, non-standardised_ training data, and _then_ mean normalising that.